 The alternative to pooling – one-way platforms – transfers platform ownership to the customer as well as the direct financial purchase and disposal costs and indirect reputational risks including the environmental life cycle impacts associated with single use packaging.
 The risk is increasingly important as timber products including pulp and paper packaging, such as cardboard, will be placed under greater scrutiny as consumer expectations for transparency rise, government regulation tightens and the global community focuses on commodity driven deforestation and climate change.

-Our pooling and sharing models operate on the principles of recover, reuse, repair, redeploy, reduce and recycle.
+Our share and reuse products operate on the principles of recover, reuse, repair, redeploy, reduce and recycle.
 This continuously improves our business performance by maximising product utility while reducing raw material consumption as well as waste and recycling costs.

-Sustainability Review assurance by a third party provider confirmed that the Brambles’ Group achieved a total recycling rate of 66% in FY15:
+Sustainability Review assurance by a third party provider confirmed that Brambles’ achieved a total recycling rate of 75% in FY18.

-- Customers use of pooled pallets saved at least 1.38 million trees and least 11,000 Mega Litres of water.
+- Customers sharing and reusing our wooden pallets saved at least 1.7 million trees and least 2,885 megalitres of water.